 Neil travelled as a guest of Mercure Bali Legian, Pullman Bali Legian Nirwana and The Oberoi Bali.

 Do you have any tips to add to our Bali travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock